Facebook and banks ask U.S. judge to throw out IPO lawsuit

 The defendants said in court papers on Wednesday that before the IPO last May 18, Facebook had no obligation to publicly disclose internal projections on how increased mobile usage and product decisions might affect future revenue, even if it had provided the projections to its underwriters’ analysts.

-They said the U.S. Securities and Exchange Commission has “consistently” refused to require issuers to publicly disclose all “material nonpublic information” that they share with analysts before an IPO, because of its potential negative impact on a company’s ability to raise money.
+They said the U.S. Securities and Exchange Commission has “consistently” refused to require such broad disclosure because of its potential impact on a company’s ability to raise money.

 “Plaintiffs would have this court impose - retroactively - a rule which the SEC has for decades thoughtfully rejected,” the defendants said in papers filed in U.S. District Court in Manhattan.
 “This court should decline the invitation.”